 Grindrod Shipping Holdings Ltd. Announces Date for Unaudited Financial Results for the Third Quarter & Nine Months of the Year Ending December 31, 2022

-SINGAPORE, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Grindrod Shipping Holdings Ltd. GRIN GSH ("Grindrod Shipping" or "Company"), a global provider of maritime transportation services predominantly in the drybulk sector, announced it will release earnings results for the third quarter and nine months ended September 30, 2022 on Wednesday, November 16, 2022, after market closing in New York.
+/EIN News/ -- SINGAPORE, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Grindrod Shipping Holdings Ltd. (NASDAQ: GRIN) (JSE: GSH) (“Grindrod Shipping” or "Company"), a global provider of maritime transportation services predominantly in the drybulk sector, announced it will release earnings results for the third quarter and nine months ended September 30, 2022 on Wednesday, November 16, 2022, after market closing in New York.
 The Company will not be holding a conference call and webcast to discuss the results due to the currently open Tender Offer from Taylor Maritime Investments Limited.

 About Grindrod Shipping